Bölzlschiessen: Description

 There were normally about six to ten players.
 The Mozart family invited various friends, typically not colleagues from work.
 The role of Bestgeber ("best-giver") rotated among participants.
-The Bestgeber provided "a sum of money for the prizes, a painted target (German: Bölzlscheibe, "dart-target"), and possibly refreshments" (Halliwell) The target, which measured up to a meter in size, typically was satirical, poking fun of some member of the group, and included both a picture and some verse.
+The Bestgeber provided "a sum of money for the prizes, a painted target (German: Bölzlscheibe, "dart-target"), and possibly refreshments" (Halliwell).
+The target, which measured up to a meter in size, typically was satirical, poking fun at some member of the group, and included both a picture and some verse.

 When the Mozart family were the hosts, the game was usually played indoors.
-As of 1773 they lived in the Tanzmeisterhaus ("Dancing master's house"), where their apartments included the studio of the dancing master who had lived there.
+From 1773 they lived in the Tanzmeisterhaus ("Dancing Master's House"), where their apartments included the studio of the dancing master who had lived there.
 They used this large room for concerts, dancing, and also Bölzlschiessen.
 Gatherings took place on Sundays and holidays after lunch.
 The shooting was followed by card games and a stroll in the Mirabell Park.

 The game seems to have been part of the Mozarts' identity as a family: when Wolfgang and his mother left Salzburg in 1777 for his lengthy (and unsuccessful) job-hunting tour, others took their turns at Bölzlschiessen back home in Salzburg.
 At one point, Wolfgang wrote home to Leopold, specifying the form of a Bölzlschiessen target he wanted used (see below).

+The close-knit Mozart family was eventually broken up by death and migration: the mother Anna Maria Mozart died in Paris in 1778 while visiting there with Wolfgang, who in turn departed to Vienna in 1781 to pursue his career.
+The daughter Maria Anna Mozart ("Nannerl") left Salzburg in 1784 to live with her new husband in St. Gilgen, six hours away.
+This left Leopold alone as the last remaining family member living in the Tanzmeisterhaus.
+Leopold died in 1787, and the list of sale items for the auction that followed poignantly included several dart guns.